ak--47/mpMigrate/README.md

  - custom events
  - custom properties

+you can authenticate using [service accounts](https://developer.mixpanel.com/reference/authentication#service-accounts) or a [bearer token](https://mixpanel.com/oauth/access_token)

-using [service accounts](https://developer.mixpanel.com/reference/authentication#service-accounts), this script copies JSON payloads from saved entities in a source project to and creates new entities in a target project.
+the script will copy JSON payloads from saved entities in a **source project** to and create those as new entities in a **target project**.

 there are a number of use-cases for this script including: